9 Common Software Testing Myths and Facts

 Learn about our editorial policies.

 This article is intended to make our readers aware of some of the most common myths in software testing vs reality.
-Let’s get started.
+Get a detailed explanation of all these Myths in simple terms:

 Having been in the QA field for 9 years now, I have seen that some people tend to generally stay away from a testing job.
 They feel inferior and have a lot of negative thoughts running through their minds.

-I would like to share my thoughts and experience and address some of the common myths that people have.
+I would like to share my thoughts and experiences and address some of the common myths that people have.

 Sometimes, for various reasons, there are a lot of expectations that we set for ourselves but aren’t always true.
 These expectations often lead to a lot of disappointment and distress because none of them are going to be met, as they weren’t valid in the first place.